siralam/LoopingViewPager/README.md

 1. AutoScroll (On/Off able)
 2. Infinite Loop (On/Off able)
-3. ViewPager's height can be wrap_content
+3. ViewPager's height can be wrap_content / an aspect ratio
 4. Adjustable auto scroll interval
 5. Won't scroll nor loop if there is only 1 item
 6. Works well with notifyDataSetChanged()